rlplays/PufferLib/README.md

 TODO: Add data here from our experiments.

-TODO: Similar improvements to training loop as well: parts of processing each minibatch can be parallelized.
+TODO: Training loop spends 90% of the time in raw forward/learn which is pure libtorch already.
+Probably hit the Amdahl limit on how much optimization can happen here? unless we improve the core policy itself (MinGRU?)